Skip to main content

 ...

-🧪 Use scd2 with Arrow Tables and Panda frames
+🧪 Use scd2 with Arrow tables and Panda frames

-dlt will not add row hash column to the tabular data automatically (we are working on it).
-You need to do that yourself by adding a transform function to scd2 resource that computes row hashes (using pandas.util, should be fairly fast).
+dlt will not add a row hash column to the tabular data automatically (we are working on it).
+You need to do that yourself by adding a transform function to the scd2 resource that computes row hashes (using pandas.util, should be fairly fast).

 import dlt